Power law tails and non Markovian dynamics in open quantum systems: An exact solution from Keldysh field theory: Introduction

-A canonical model of OQS~\cite{vernon}, consisting of a few bosons (fermions) coupled linearly to non-interacting bath of bosons (fermions), has been studied previously using QME~\citep{keeling_master,*santos,Abhishek2016} as well as non-equilibrium Greens' function technique~\citep{negf_review,*negf_caroli,*negf_meir,*keldysh_meir_time,*negf_abhishek_diptiman,*negf_photoncavity,*keldysh_scbath_flq, *keldysh_qdot_scbath,ness_abhishek}.
+A canonical model of OQS~\cite{vernon}, consisting of a few bosons (fermions) coupled linearly to non-interacting bath of bosons (fermions), has been studied previously using QME~\citep{atomtronics,*rivas,*santos,*luca_feraldi,Abhishek2016} as well as non-equilibrium Greens' function technique~\citep{negf_review,*negf_caroli,*negf_meir,*keldysh_meir_time,*negf_abhishek_diptiman,*negf_photoncavity,*keldysh_scbath_flq, *keldysh_qdot_scbath,ness_abhishek}.
 In this paper, we use Schwinger-Keldysh field theory formalism ~\citep{kamenevbook} to study a system bosons(fermions) hoping on a 1d lattice where each site is connected to a non-interacting bosonic (fermionic) bath kept at fixed temperature and chemical potential.
 Integrating out the bath degrees of freedom, we obtain a description of the effective steady state dynamics of the OQS.
 We relate the self-energies induced by the bath to the dissipative and noise kernels in a stochastic Schrodinger equation through a saddle point approximation.
 We show that any non-analyticity in the bath spectral function leads to temporally long range dissipative and noise kernels with power law tails.
 The exponent of the power law is determined solely by the nature of the non-analyticity and is independent of other microscopic details.
 Such non-analytic behaviour can arise from a variety of sources like band edges, Van-Hove singularities, Kohn anomalies~\citep{kohn} in phonon spectrum, phase transitions in the bath~\cite{sachdev2007quantum} and non-Fermi liquid~\citep{nonfermiliquid1,nonfermiliquid2} nature of the bath.
 The power law tail in the kernels preclude the possibility of coarse graining to obtain a Markovian description for the dynamics of the system.
-We emphasize that, for bosonic baths kept at fixed chemical potentials, the spectrum must be bounded from below and its spectral function must be non-analytic at the bottom of the band.
+We emphasize that, for bosonic baths kept at fixed chemical potentials, i.e when the bath, decoupled from the system has a conserved number/charge, the bath spectrum must be bounded from below and hence its spectral function must be non-analytic at the bottom of the band.
 Hence non-Markovian dynamics will be ubiquitous in such bosonic systems.

 The Green's functions inherit these power law tails along with a short time exponential decay.
 The crossover from the exponential decay to the power law tail occurs at a time $\tau_0 \sim 1/\epsilon^2$, where $\epsilon$ is the scale of system bath coupling.
 Thus at very weak system bath coupling the system dynamics appears Markovian for a very long time, and we call this regime ``quasi-Markovian''.
 With increase in system bath coupling, the power law tail dominates the dynamics and the non-Markovian behaviour is easier to detect in experiments.
 We have studied both the density and current profile in the system, as well as the unequal time observables like current-current correlators.
 While the equal time correlators show important quantitative differences from a Markovian calculation, the unequal time correlators inherit the power law tails and can be used as a direct probe of these singularities.